Property factors and managers

 This can be a quick and straightforward way to fix issues.

-Step 2: send a formal complaint
+Step 2: make a formal complaint

 In your complaint, mention: